 Stairs of Trinidad and Casa de la Musica

 There was nobody in Trinidad who doesn’t spend a night by the famous stairs.
-It is here, without roof, where music is played every day and there is an opportunity to dance salsa with Cubans.
-The parties in the stairs begin every day at 21:30, but during high season it is worth to take a seat a short time before, to admire the artists of the House of Music.
+It is here, without a roof, where music is played every day and there is an opportunity to dance salsa with Cubans.
+The parties in the stairs begin every day at 21:30, but during high season it is worth taking a seat a short time before, to admire the artists of the House of Music.

 Casa de la Trova

 Going directly from the Main Square (Plaza Mayor) toward the stairs (we pass them and continue walking a few meters to the left), we arrive singing to the place: The Trova’s House.
 There you can dance fantastically and enjoy a live show every day while admiring the best artists of Cuba.

 It is worthwhile to spend at least some nights in Trinidad to visit the artistic workshops, because Trinidad is, without any doubt, a city of artists.
 Cubans paint not only portraits and landscapes that are the most painted on the walls, but also they accomplish abstract works.
 If you dream about bringing a photo of Cuba, then in Trinidad the choice is one of the biggest of Cuba.

 Chichi’s Ceramics workshop

 Trinidad is famous not only for the paintings but also for the ceramics.
 The icon workshop is the one that belongs to Chichi.
 If we are lucky we will find the supervisor of the workshop, a friend of Castro’s family that will show us some tricks of ceramics.
 Prices are very attractive at the workshop, lower than the city’s downtown.